Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 Deal twins stop Truman in the same spot to show the ad to audience Throughout the sailing scene, the stereotypical hero's journey is faced, through challenges such as the weather effects being used against Truman

-Talk about the political mindsets o
+Talk about the political mindsets of the show (imperialist?)